-To apply to the History Department at Claremont Graduate University, please use the following links:
+To apply to the History Department at Claremont Graduate University, please use the following link:

 For more information on the English programs at CGU and how to apply, please contact the Admissions Coordinator for the School of Arts and Humanities via email or phone (909) 621-8612.

 Institutional financial assistance is available in the form of fellowships.
 Applications submitted by February 1 have priority for the awarding of aid, although aid may be awarded to late applicants on the basis of available funds.